tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Note: Prior to TLS 1.3, "certificate_list" ordering required each certificate to certify the one immediately preceding it.
-However some implementations allowed some flexibility, since some servers send both a current and deprecated intermediate for transitional purposes, and others are simply configured incorrectly, but could nonetheless be validated properly.
+However some implementations allowed some flexibility since some servers send both a current and deprecated intermediate for transitional purposes, and others are simply configured incorrectly, but could nonetheless be validated properly.
 For maximum